-All residency application materials for Fall 2014 consideration must be received by the WVU Office of Admissions no later than August 1, 2014.
-Applications received after August 1, 2014 will be considered for Spring 2015.
+All residency application materials for Spring 2015 consideration must be received by the WVU Office of Admissions no later than December 5, 2014.
+Applications received after December 5, 2014 will be considered for Fall 2015.

 A request for a change in residency classification status can be a long, time-consuming, and costly process.
 The Office of Admissions wishes to respond promptly and in complete fairness to all students who make application for change of residency.
 Therefore, please take a moment to read the statements below before deciding to apply.
 Your consideration is appreciated.
 Procedure for Residency Reclassification

 1. Each student requesting residency classification should have a strong, well-documented case for having the residency application status changed.
 Ample and specific guidelines are available for your reading to assure that you have a good cause to initiate such a request for residency classification: Higher Education Policy Commission Series 25 Policy Regarding Residency Classification Of Students for Admission and Fee Purpose

 2. Completion of the three-page Application for Classification as a Resident Student at WVU is mandatory prior to discussing residency reclassification with office personnel.
 To be reclassified for a particular semester, the application must be submitted two (2) weeks prior to the deadline for the payment of tuition and fees.